Developer Guidelines

 Content Sharing Links: Links for sharing game content or achievements on external

-even on a separate credits page within the game.
+on a separate credits page within the game

-site, as clickable outgoing links are not permitted.
-Please do not include any contact details
+as clickable outgoing links are not permitted.
+Please do not include any contact details or

-or referrals to social media pages within the game
+referrals to social media pages within the game.

 References to your game’s AppStore or PlayStore are not permitted within the game itself.